The Accredited Members’ Badge of the International Guild of Battlefield Guides

 Validation encompasses the four principal areas of guiding competence:

 - Knowledge: Relevant military history covering the battlefield from three key perspectives historical, topographical and archaeological

 - Presentation: Communication skills and style – the ability to convey information effectively and to vary presentational methods so that it is most easily received by each audience

 - Duty of Care: As it affects the conduct of the Battlefield Tour ‘On the ground’.
 Not about matters of mundane administration but fundamental issues which will affect the learning and enjoyment of the Tour such as group safety, transport and feeding

-There are no validation failures, only passes or referrals. members graduate as Accredited Guides on completion of the Programme.
-The award of the Badge shows clients and potential employers that the holder has been formally prepared, assessed and registered in accordance with the Guild’s professional standards of knowledge and practice, and he/she is able to communicate their extensive knowledge in an interesting, informative and entertaining manner.
+There are no validation failures, only passes or referrals.
+Ordinary members graduate as Accredited Members on completion of the Accreditation Programme.
+The award of the Accredited Member’s Badge shows clients and potential employers that the holder has been formally prepared, assessed and registered in accordance with the Guild’s professional standards of knowledge and practice, and he/she is able to communicate their extensive knowledge in an interesting, informative and entertaining manner.